WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 SIP call with SRTP, it must terminate the SRTP and decrypt media before sending it over RIPP.
 This matches existing practice in many cases.

-E2E media believers - fire away!

-* CJ - I think I would point out this is about PSTN interconnect and PSTN is not going E2E.

 ## Authenticated CallerID